Sir Parashurambhau College: Curriculum

 Science, Electronics, Electrical Maintenance, Mechanical Maintenance, Scooter and Motorcycle Servicing.

 Junior College Gradation System

 Grades are awarded according to marks (percentage) scored by the students.
 Grade points (percentage) are awarded on a 100-point scale.
 There are 4 exams each year, viz.
 2 tutorials (unit tests)- one in each semester, 1 terminal exam (at the end of 1 st semester) and 1 annual exam.
 All of these exams taken throughout the academic year count towards the final score on a 100-point scale or percentage scale.
-At the end of Grade 12, students appear for board exams, which are statewide public examinations whose scores are considered very important, as they are one of the criteria used for admission into various universities.
+At the end of Grade 12, students appear for board exams, which are statewide public examinations.

 Student Life and Culture

 Activities

 Students can join various cultural, academic, and social clubs such as: